-An afternoon on 4th Street in Berkeley can turn creepy fast.
-Heading out of the light and into the East Bay Vivarium will take you through a world of reptiles unlike any other pet store.
+An afternoon on 4th Street in Berkeley can turn creepy fast at everyone's favorite reptile store.
+Heading out of the sunlight and into the East Bay Vivarium will take you through a world of reptiles unlike any other pet store.

 Sure there are cute turtles swimming in tanks, big ol' tortoises munching on lettuce, and lizards that fit in the palm of your hand, but there are also boas, enormous pythons, and giant geckos with weird eyeballs that will make you shiver.
 That is if the feeder supply of crickets and mice didn't already put goosebumps on your arms.

 The Vivarium is a fascinating place to stop and entertain any kid (for free).
 Lucky timing might even provide you with an opportunity to pet someone scaly.
 The layout is floor to ceiling, wall to wall tanks of reptiles, amphibians, and invertabrates.